Monwell's Story

 Note: this transcript has been edited for clarity, grammar, and flow.

-We acknowledge the lives lost to suicide and recognise those who have survived suicide attempts and those who struggle today or in the past with thoughts of suicide, mental health issues and crisis situations.
-We acknowledge all those who have felt the deep impact of suicide, including those who love, care and support people experiencing suicidality and those experiencing the pain and bereavement through suicide.
-We respect collaboration with people who have a lived or living experience of suicide and mental health issues and value their contribution to the work we do.
+We acknowledge the lives lost to suicide and recognise those who have survived suicide attempts and those who struggle today or have struggled in the past with thoughts of suicide, mental health challenges, and crisis situations.
+We also acknowledge all those who have felt the deep impact of suicide, including those who love, care for, and support people experiencing suicidality, and those who have experienced pain and bereavement through suicide.

-Ruben: Hello, and thank you for joining me.
-I'm Ruben, and I'm a volunteer telephone crisis supporter at Lifeline.
-I'm one of the voices you may hear if you call for support.
-At the age of 15, I lost my dear father to suicide.
-Ever since that fateful day, I always wished my father had the opportunity to talk to someone like me when he needed it the most.
-13 years later, and four years into my journey with Lifeline, I'm now part of that opportunity.
-And this is why I'm so passionate about hosting this series.
-If you're not quite ready to talk, perhaps you'll find comfort by listening to the stories of people who have experienced the value of reaching out for help.
+At the age of 15, I lost my father to suicide.
+Ever since that day, I’ve wished he had the opportunity to talk to someone like me when he needed it most.
+Thirteen years later, and four years into my journey with Lifeline, I’m now part of that opportunity.
+This is why I’m so passionate about hosting this series.
+If you’re not quite ready to talk, perhaps you’ll find comfort by listening to the stories of people who have experienced the value of reaching out for help.

 Ruben: I’d like to invite you to share whatever you feel comfortable with about your upbringing.

-Monwell: Born in Townsville.
-My dad was a railway worker, and my mum was a housewife.
-Seven kids, I was the third youngest, in a small house.
-Being a kid was exciting; we’d play cricket on the road, rugby in the yard, and go exploring, catching guppies and tadpoles when it rained.
+As a kid, we used to play cricket on the road, rugby in the yard, and explore guppies and tadpoles when it rained.
 It was a good time.

 Ruben: Throughout your journey, you’ve struggled with ADHD, PTSD, and self-harm.
 What kinds of thoughts and feelings did you experience during that time?